nickarino/utilities/StockTrading/stock_trading_notes.md

 # Meta Stock Ideas

 - If you have the same conditions for a similar event then can you get 80% chance for the same result?
+- What are the three reasons stock prices move 1.
+Longs are selling, 2.
+Longs are buying, or 3.
+Shorts entering or covering

 # Important Definitions